mavdol/altv-rpc/README.md

 call a procedure register in client context.

 ##### parameters
+* `player` Player - the instance of the player who is targeted.
 * `name` string - The unique identifier, relative to the current context, of the procedure.
 * `args` Optional arguments to pass to the procedure.